Do you say, “Yes” when you really mean, “No?”

 Listen to Your Body

 Your body tells the truth.
-When someone asks something from you and your body feels tense, drained or heavy, pay attention.
-These are signs telling you that you need to hit the brakes and not commit right away.
+When someone asks something from you and your body feels tense, drained, or heavy, pay attention.
+These are signs telling you that you need to pause and not commit right away.
 If you comply, most likely you’ll end up feeling resentful and angry.
 Or worse, like a victim.

 Here’s one of my hard and fast rules for myself: Never do anything out of guilt, fear or insecurity.
 If you do, you potentially set yourself up for emotional eating to cope with feeling powerless.
 Saying, “I’m not sure but I’ll get back to you” gives you time to pause before responding in your automatic way.